-In April 2021 I paid on average between 1,80 and 2 euros per liter of diesel.
+In April 2021 I paid an average of between 1,80 and 2 euros per liter of diesel.
 And with all those steep mountain passes, the camper also consumed a lot more than average.
 I was at the pump almost every day!
-You pay more per liter and consume more per kilometer on average.
+You pay more per liter and also consume more per kilometer on average.
 This can be quite expensive, so keep this in mind in advance.

 8. Flying your drone?
 Check the rules